umershaikh123/Disney-Clone/README.md

 ## Website
-please disable adblock on this website to fetch firebase data. <br>
+please disable adblock and login on this website to fetch firebase data. <br>
 https://disneyplus-clone-app-1f919.web.app